 The SAGE test for Alzheimer's Disease is a brief, self-administered cognitive assessment tool to detect early signs of Alzheimer's disease and other cognitive impairments.
-SAGE stands for “Self-Administered Gerocognitive Exam” and can be a great tool for early stage detection.
+SAGE stands for “Self-Administered Gerocognitive Exam” and can be an excellent tool for early-stage detection.

 The SAGE Test evaluates memory, reasoning, language, and problem-solving skills through a series of questions and tasks.
 While it is not a diagnostic tool, it helps identify individuals who may need further evaluation by healthcare professionals.
 Below, we'll examine the SAGE test in detail.